MarneeDear/FAPRS/README.md

 ```bash
 dotnet run --project src/faprs.cli/ -- --save-to XMIT --sender KG7SIO --destination APDW15 --path WIDE1-1 --msg "Join Oro Valley Amateur Radio Club"
 ```

+## DireWolf tips

+Debugging tip:  Use the direwolf "-d n" command line option to print the KISS frames in hexadecimal so we can see what is being sent.